BlueAcornInc/aio-commerce-shipstation/README.md

 - Click "Refresh Integrations" in that admin area

 This registers the menu and you should see it now after admin refresh.
 But the form wont load. to do that:

-## Backend Form

-- Cancel out of the aio app dev command currently running,  It's already registered and does not need to run all the time.
-  If you have 2 apps running, 1 of them being Admin SDK form and 1 of them being another application ( reference your `app.config.yaml` file of your AIO app, then you need to run `aio app run -e [application_name]` to deploy the endpoints or runtime functions to adobe before your form can work completely if it has dependencies on it.
-You will see message in terminal saying it was successfully deployed. now terminate that command with ctrl+c.
-- Run `aio app run -e commerce/backend-ui/1`
--  Go back to Magento admin, refresh, and you should see the form load in the space now.